Configuration Procedures

 Catalog Definitions

 Define sets of data that the SQL server can access.
-The client will use the catalog name to tell the server what data it wants to access.
+The client will use the Catalog Name to tell the server what data it wants to access.
 A maximum number of 256 catalogs may be defined.

 Note: